Hans Erlenmeyer

-Hans Friedrich Albrecht Erlenmeyer (born March 20, 1900, in Strasbourg; died May 29, 1967, in Basel) was a German-Swiss chemist and collector of antiquities.
+Hans Friedrich Albrecht Erlenmeyer (March 20, 1900, in Strasbourg – May 29, 1967, in Basel) was a German-Swiss chemist and collector of antiquities.
 He was a professor of inorganic chemistry at the University of Basel.

 Life and career

 Hans Erlenmeyer came from a family of chemists; his grandfather Emil Erlenmeyer and his father Emil Erlenmeyer Jr. were both chemistry professors.
 Erlenmeyer studied chemistry from 1918 to 1922 at the Friedrich Schiller University of Jena and the Humboldt University of Berlin, where he received his doctorate in 1922 with a thesis entitled "On Asymmetric Synthesis".
 He worked as an assistant to Bernhard Lepsius.
 In 1925, he became an assistant to Friedrich Fichter in Basel, and in 1927 he habilitated in inorganic chemistry.
 He became an associate professor in 1933, and in 1941 he succeeded Fichter as full professor and head of the Institute of Inorganic Chemistry.